 While this is just a glimpse into the incredible land of whole food, keep these tips in mind when choosing what colors join your plate for dinner.

 Most taco salad recipes use ground beef, not this one.
 Yet you won’t miss it!
 My walnut taco meat recipe is amazing.
-Now, I don’t often try to 'mimic' meat with plants, yet this recipe is pure genius on a plate.
+Now, I don’t often try to ‘mimic’ meat with plants, yet this recipe is pure genius on a plate.
 All you do is place walnuts in a bowl with water and a little lemon juice.
 Let sit for 8 hours or overnight to soften.

 When ready, drain and rinse the soaked walnuts.
 Then add to a food processor with tamari (gluten-free soy sauce) and a few spices and grind it all up.
 You can turn up the spice on this 'meat' as much or as little as you want.
 If you have a fav taco seasoning, use that instead of my spice combo!
 This recipe made its debut in my our Seasonal Cleanse cleanse, and has been a fan fav ever since.
 Your healthy taco salad just won't be the same without it.